-My son, Paul, and I have always been close.
-In fact when he was younger, I wrote a book about the mother-son bond.
-But before he got married to his long-time sweetheart Afroz, I wrote an article about my worries that I might lose my son after they got hitched.
-I wanted to figure out how to be a good mother-in-law.
+I’ve always been close to my son, Paul.
+In fact when he was a boy, I wrote a book about the mother-son bond.
+Before he got married to his long-time sweetheart Afroz, I confided my worries that I might lose my son after they got hitched in a NextTribe article.
+I was determined to figure out how to be a good mother-in-law.

 I was confident in my prediction—we would stay close.
 Paul is a wonderful son, and I assumed he’d be a wonderful husband.
 Love was not a zero-sum game.
 It would be easy.
 Of course all this bravado belied a basic truth: I knew exactly nothing about what it would be like.